SimonLeclere/discord-easy-dashboard/docs/THEMING.md

 # Theming
 discord-easy-dashboard now supports themes !
 You can use one included by default (`dark` or `light`) or make your own.
 This is a guide to make it easier.
-You can also find community themes over [here](/../themes)

 ## Setting up
 1. Create a directory for your new theme: e.g. `my-awesome-theme`